-With so many cars, trucks, buses, taxis, and motorcycles on New Jersey’s roadways, it can pose a serious danger to pedestrians.
-Not only do you have to worry about drivers failing to obey traffic signals or yield to crosswalks, there is also the danger of intoxicated drivers to consider.
+The many cars, trucks, buses, taxis, and motorcycles on New Jersey’s roadways pose a serious threat to pedestrians.
+Not only do they have to worry about drivers failing to obey traffic signals or yield to crosswalks, but they must also fear the danger of intoxicated drivers.

-When you are involved in an accident as a pedestrian, it can often lead to serious injury as pedestrians are not afforded the protections of seat-belts, airbags, and metal exteriors.
+When you are involved in an auto accident as a pedestrian, it can often lead to serious injury since pedestrians are not afforded the protections of seat-belts, airbags, and metal exteriors.

-At The Law Office of Fredson & Statmore, our attorneys have 50 years of experience helping clients to recover compensation in personal injury cases of all kinds, including pedestrian accident claims.
-With millions of dollars already recovered for our clients in verdicts and settlements, we have the track record of success you need to successfully resolve any personal injury matter.
+At The Law Office of Fredson Statmore Bitterman, our attorneys have 50 years of experience helping clients to recover compensation in personal injury cases of all kinds, including pedestrian accident claims.
+With millions of dollars already recovered for our clients in verdicts and settlements across New Jersey, we have the track record of success you need in order to successfully resolve any personal injury matter.

-As with any type of serious accident, there are two important steps to take following an accident of any kind, even if you believe you haven’t been injured.
+As with any type of serious accident, there are two important steps to take in the aftermath, even if you believe you haven’t been injured.

 The first step is to seek medical attention.
 This is for two reasons.
 One, many injuries do not manifest themselves immediately following an accident.
-It can take an injury victim several days to discover injuries to the brain and spine for example, and the sooner you seek medical treatment for these injuries, the less damage they can potentially cause you.
+For example, it can take an injury victim several days to discover injuries to the brain and the sooner you seek medical treatment for these injuries, the less damage they can potentially cause you.

 Additionally, it is important to seek medical treatment following a pedestrian accident in order to preserve the strength of any potential personal injury claim you may have.
-The more time that passes between the accident, and the discovery of any injuries, the harder it becomes for your attorney to prove the link between the two.
+The more time that passes between the accident and the discovery of any injuries, the harder it becomes for your personal injury lawyer to prove the link between the two.

-The second important step to take following a pedestrian accident is to contact an experienced Passaic County personal injury attorney before saying anything or giving any information to an insurance company.
-Insurance companies will often use your own words against you should you choose to pursue a personal injury claim, and it is important to have a solid understanding of your rights and options moving forward before speaking with the insurance company.
+The second important step to take following a pedestrian accident is to contact an experienced personal injury lawyer before giving any information to an insurance company.
+Insurance companies will often use your own words against you should you choose to pursue a personal injury claim, and it is important to have a solid understanding of your rights and options before speaking with the insurance company.

 In order to recover compensation in a pedestrian accident injury case, you and your attorney must be able to prove that the responsible parties are, in fact, responsible.
 Sometimes this can be relatively straightforward, as many roads and intersections have cameras installed whose footage can be used to show reckless actions like speeding, running a stop sign or red light, or failing to yield to a pedestrian crosswalk which caused your accident and injuries.